University of Mumbai – Department of Law

 Important Note:

-The university’s reputation is built on:
+The University’s reputation is supported by:

 - Research contributions

-- Large affiliated college network
+- Large network of affiliated institutions

 Documents Required for Admission

-- LL.B. degree certificate (for LL.M.)
+- Relevant qualifying degree certificate

-- Academic transcripts
+- Academic transcripts or mark sheets

-- Valid ID proof
+- Valid identity proof

-- Passport-size photographs
+- Recent passport-size photographs

 Admission Process – Step-by-Step